Absentee Ballots and Absentee Voting

 To request an absentee ballot to be sent to you, you will need to fill out an absentee ballot application form.
 Requests need to be received by the Thursday before an election, with a copy of your photo id, for a ballot to be mailed to you.
 You may mail the form to the Clerk’s Office (860 Badger Circle, Grafton, WI 53024).
 You may also email the Clerk Department or fax (262-375-5312) your request.
 If your request is by email or fax you must also mail the original signed form and it must be received at the Clerk’s Office by Election Day for your vote to be counted.

 The deadline for receiving your completed absentee ballot is 4:30 p.m. the day of the election in the Clerk’s Office or 8:00 pm at the polling location.
-Your ballot must have the signature and address of a witness on the supplied envelope to be counted.
+Your ballot must have your signature and the signature and address of a witness on the supplied envelope to be counted.

-In person Absentee Voting (also called Early Voting) takes place in the Village Board room of the Village Hall during the 14 days prior to the election (dates to be determined).
-You both register and vote in the Clerk’s Office.
+In person Absentee Voting (also called Early Voting) takes place in the Village Board room of the Village Hall during the 14 days prior to the election.
+You may both register and vote in during In person Absentee Voting.
 No ballots may leave the office.
-The Clerk’s office is open Monday to Friday from 8:00 a.m. until 4:30 p.m. for Voting and Registration purposes.
+The Village Hall is open Monday to Friday from 8:00 a.m. until 4:30 p.m. for Voting and Registration purposes.